g3vind/bca-blogs/README.md

 The BCA Blogs project has been deployed on Netlify.
 You can access the live website [here](https://bca-blogs.netlify.app/).

-This project is open-source and available under the [MIT License](LICENSE.md).

----

 Happy blogging with BCA Blogs!
 If you have any questions or feedback, feel free to reach out.